webhookdb/webhookdb/webhookdb-website/src/docs/plaid.md

 ---
 title: Plaid
 path: /docs/plaid
-order: 4
+order: 50
 ---

 **NOTICE: Our Plaid integration is still in Beta.
 We'd love for you to try it out!
+Please email <a href="mailto:webhokdb@lithic.tech">webhookdb@lithic.tech</a>
-Please email webhookdb@lithic.tech to be added to our Plaid beta.**
+to be added to our Plaid beta.**

-Some APIs we integrate with a extremely tricky, and we cannot create as seamless a user experience as we strive for.
+Some APIs we integrate with are extremely tricky, and we cannot create as seamless a user experience as we strive for.
 [Plaid](https://plaid.com) is one such API.